 SEIS: company and investor procedures: company procedures: advance assurance requests: where HMRC will not be bound by an assurance given

-There are some circumstances in which our primary duty to apply tax legislation according to statute and case law may mean that we can no longer be bound by an assurance we have given.
+There are some circumstances in which HMRC’s primary duty to apply tax legislation according to statute and case law may mean that HMRC can no longer be bound by an assurance we have given.
 For example this may occur where:

 - the nature or terms of a transaction or agreement change in a way that has a material impact on the transaction or agreement as a whole